-We spend a few days exploring the scenic Windward Shore, about 45 minutes from Honolulu.
+We spent a few days exploring the scenic Windward Shore, about 45 minutes from Honolulu.
 Indulging in a Kalua Pig Plate Lunch and fresh-fish marinated Poke; dipping into the deep blue warm ocean and lounging on white sands; and exploring the lightly populated lush coastline.
 Just click here to see the previous blog post and you'll know what I'm talking about.

 We packed up and headed for the big city of Honolulu for our stay on Waikiki Beach, by way of the panoramic Kamehameha Highway.
 You can pull over anytime for food stops.
-There are small local restaurants along the way, and a half dozen tempting food trucks.
+There are small local restaurants along the way and a half dozen tempting food trucks.
 The one that caught my eye is called Holo Holo Truck, parked under a magnificent banyan tree.
-(In Hawaiian, Holo Holo is the word for vacation, or a leisurely ride.)
+(In Hawaiian, Holo Holo is the word for vacation or a leisurely ride.)
 There were several folding tables and plastic chairs set out for diners.

 Click on any photo to see larger.

 It was serving what I most wanted to try, Lau Lau.
 Boy, is this a great place for it.
-Lau Lau is a Native Hawaiian dish consisting of meat and/or fish wrapped in Taro leaves and slow roasted in a pit of hot rocks.
+Lau Lau is a Native Hawaiian dish consisting of meat and/or fish wrapped in Taro leaves and slow-roasted in a pit of hot rocks.

-At Holo Holo Truck, I noticed the Lau Lau was kept hot, wrapped in foil and steaming in a large metal pot.
+At Holo Holo Truck, I noticed the Lau Lau was kept hot, wrapped in foil, and steaming in a large metal pot.
 So I would guess that this recipe is not done the below-ground roasting traditional way.
-But even if this Lau Lau is oven roasted, or steamed on the stove top, it's a delicious version.
+But even if this Lau Lau is oven roasted, or steamed on the stovetop, it's a delicious version.

 It's all about the Taro leaves that flavor the large hunks of pork.
 Taro leaves are edible like spinach, but with a flavor that's closer to green tea, or a mild black tea.